Top 3 Best Lathes For Bowl Turning In 2023

 RIKON Power Tools 70-105

-The 1⁄2 hp motor of his Rikon mini lathe provides enough power to turn bowls and other similar objects.
-It has a swing of 10″ and a distance between centers of 18″.
+The 1/2 hp motor of this Rikon 70-105 mini lathe provides enough power to turn bowls and other similar objects.
+It has a swing of 10″ and a 18″ distance between centers.
 In addition, this lathe has a tailstock that self ejects.

-This wood lathe was designed for pen turners but it can work just as well for any other project.
+This wood lathe was designed for pen turners but it can work just as well for bowl turning as well.
 This mini, scaled-down lathe is made entirely of cast iron, so vibration is hardly an issue, unlike machines made of aluminum.
-The rubber feet will also help lower vibration and provide stability.
+Besides, the rubber feet will also help lower vibration and provide stability.

 The Rikon 70-105 mini-lathe has five different speeds that cover turning to shape and finishing.
 The lathe is equipped with a live center, tool rest, knockout bar, and wrenches.